r-slime/r-programming/README.md

 Folder | Description
 ------------- | -------------
-Scripts | This folder is a place to keep R files that I have created, I keep these so I can use the code as references in future projects.
+scripts | This folder is a place to keep R files that I have created, I keep these so I can use the code as references in future projects.